Tommy-CS/Spectral-Swap/README.md

 # Spectral Swap

-**Spectral Swap** is a Roblox game where players can dynamically switch between two distinct bodies, referred to as the **Main Body** and the **Spectre Body**, while leveraging a puck-throwing mechanic for interaction and gameplay progression.
-The game provides unique mechanics involving trajectory prediction, body swapping, and environment interaction.
+**Spectral Swap** is a Roblox game where players can dynamically switch between two distinct bodies, referred to as the **Main Body** and the **Spectre Body**, while using a puck-throwing mechanic to move the Spectre body to hard to reach locations.

 NOTE: What I provided was just the main body of code, there are other things in Roblox Studio that I have NOT included.